Last Updated: 1 June 2021

 Note: We also publish regular reviews.
 Guidance on submitting reviews can be found here.

-Strange Horizons essays, interviews and round-tables should represent a substantial original contribution to SF discussion.
+Strange Horizons articles should represent a substantial original contribution to SF discussion.
 You can browse our articles archive for examples.
 We encourage you to consider Strange Horizons' focus on marginalised traditions and voices.

 Please bear the following points in mind when preparing your submission: